Gandhi's 1940 letter to Adolf Hitler: Seek peace or someone will 'beat you with your own weapon'

 Mohandas Gandhi, frequently known by the honorific Mahatma (meaning “great soul”), was famous for advocating civil disobedience and nonviolence to achieve his goals.

-Starting in 1921, Gandhi led the Indian independence movement through such methods, finally achieving freedom from the British empire in 1947, just six months before his death.
+From 1921, Gandhi led the Indian Independence movement through such methods, finally achieving freedom from the British empire in 1947, just six months before his death.

-Less known is Gandhi’s efforts through a series of letters in 1939 and 1940 to keep German dictator Adolf Hitler from starting a war in Europe.
+Lesser known is Gandhi’s efforts to turn German dictator Adolf Hitler from starting a war in Europe through a series of letters in 1939 and 1940.

-Gandhi took it upon himself to prevent World War II by not only encouraging Hitler to seek peace, but also by telling the British people to oppose Hitler and Italy’s Benito Mussolini by nonviolent means, even as Nazi Germany and Italy sought to destroy the country.
+Gandhi took it upon himself to prevent World War II by not only encouraging Hitler to seek peace, but also by telling the British people to oppose Hitler and Mussolini only by nonviolent means, even as Nazi Germany and Italy sought to destroy the country.

-“In nonviolent technique, as I have said, there is no such thing as defeat.
-It is all ‘do or die’ without killing or hurting,” Ghandi wrote to Hitler.
+“In non-violent technique, as I have said, there is no such thing as defeat.
+It is all ‘do or die’ without killing or hurting,” Ghandi wrote.
 “It can be used practically without money and obviously without the aid of science of destruction which you have brought to such perfection.

 “It is a marvel to me that you do not see that it is nobody’s monopoly.
 If not the British, some other power will certainly improve upon your method and beat you with your own weapon.
 You are leaving no legacy to your people of which they would feel proud.”